jeffmacinnes/pyneal-docs/content/pyneal.md

 First step, make sure you've followed the instructions at [**setup: Pyneal**](setup.md#pyneal) to configure **Pyneal** to your environment.

+## Basic Usage

+## How it works

-## Prior to a real-time scan
+## Preparing for a real-time scan

 ### Creating Masks
 Pyneal requires the user to supply a mask that will specify which voxels to include during the real-time analysis.

-This mask can take any form you want, with the caveat that it *must* be in the same space (i.e. voxel size, image resolution, and orientation) as the incoming functional data throughout the real-time scan.
+This mask can take any form you want, with the caveat that it *must* be in the same space (i.e. voxel size, slice dimensions, and orientation) as the incoming functional data throughout the real-time scan.
+One way to ensure this would to collect a short localizer scan at the beginning of the session that has the desired scan parameters, and use this data to create/register/align your mask for the subsequent real-time runs.

 **Examples:**